b-wagn/chordalgraphs/README.md

 cg := ChordalGraphFromGraphAndPES(graph, order)
 IsValid(cg)
 ```
-Run an algorithm on it, e.g. determine a max clique:
+Run an algorithm on it, e.g. determine (the leftmost vertex of) a maximum clique:
 ```
-v: IsValid(cg)
+v := Clique(cg)
 ```